ashwnn/server-manager/README.md

-# Bepo Discord Bot
+# Server Manager

-Bepo is a Discord bot designed to manage and monitor multiple homelab servers.
+Server Manager is a Discord bot designed to manage and monitor multiple homelab servers.
 It runs in a Docker container and connects to remote servers via SSH to control services like Docker, SnapRAID, qBittorrent, and the filesystem.

 ## Table of Contents